 - Blood clots (e.g., deep vein thrombosis (DVT))

 - Ankle sores or skin ulcers

-At AMISurgery, we offer several treatments alternatives for varicose veins.
+At AMISurgery, we offer several treatment alternatives for varicose veins.
 These may include conservative techniques including the use of medical grade compression stockings.
 If your varicose veins do not respond to conservative therapy, more active treatments may be required.
-Fortunately, AMISurgery offers state-of-the-art minimally invasive techniques which effectively treat varicose veins with no hospital stay, no scarring, minimal discomfort, and no down time.
+Fortunately, AMISurgery offers state-of-the-art minimally invasive techniques that effectively treat varicose veins with no hospital stay, no scarring, minimal discomfort, and no downtime.